psparmeet14/spring-boot-training/README.md

     "password": "YourPassword"
 }

-Now, use the token for the subsequent requests to access survey resource To get all surveys:
+Now, use the token for the subsequent requests to access survey resource.

+To get all surveys:

 GET request:
 http://localhost:8080/api/v1/surveys

 Add bearer token to the request.